PTPL Closes Vocational Training Program in Refugee Camp

 Vocational Training Funds

-The board is deeply saddened by the need to close this program.
-We are exploring options for redirecting the vocational training funds.
+The board was deeply saddened by the need to close this program.
 We remain hopeful that the people who learned new skills with our assistance will find those skills helpful as they begin new lives in the resettlement process.